dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

     }
 }
 ```
-* compact constructor:
+* compact constructor - canonical constructor in compact form:
   * special type of constructor where you don't specify instance members, and add only validation logic
-  * initialization if instance members is done after your logic is run
+  * initialization of instance members is done after your logic is run
   * useful if you just want to add some validation logic
   * Can't be used together with canonical constructor - either one can be used not both
   * Don't confuse: for canonical constructor - you add instance fields into method declaration and define them, but with compact you don't, they would be aligned automatically
+  * you can modify fields in both compact & canonical constructors before initialization
 ```java
 record Person (String name, int age) {
     public Person {